ronin-rb/ronin-rb.github.io/blog/_posts/2024-06-18-phase-2-is-now-done.md

 The next step will be to release release-candidate versions and announce a call for beta testers.

-Also, big shout out to our new core team member, [AI-Mozi], who helped out with writing tests, fixing bugs, and implementing many of [ronin-app]'s features.
+Also, big shout out to our new core-team member, [AI-Mozi], who helped out with writing tests, fixing bugs, and implementing many of [ronin-app]'s features.

 [Phase 2]: https://github.com/orgs/ronin-rb/projects/9/views/1